gloryofrobots/arza/README.md

 To experiment with syntax and stackless virtual machine.
 It is not a production system.
-Obin written in relatively 'slow' language python with not many speed optimisations.
+Lalan written in relatively 'slow' language python with not many speed optimisations.

 Running interpeter
 ```
-python targetobin.py test/obin/main.obn
+python targetlalan.py test/lalan/main.lal
 ```
 or better use pypy

 Currently, compilation via RPython toolchain does not supported but it can be done with some efforts.
-There are no REPL for obin at the moment
+There are no REPL for lalan at the moment

 ## Features

-* Indentation-aware syntax inspired by F#, Haskell and Python
+* Original and clean syntax inspired by Lua and OCaml
-* Persistant data structures (lists, tuples, maps)
+* Persistent data structures (lists, tuples, maps)
 * Pattern matching
 * Lexical clojures and lambdas
 * Usual number of primitives (if-else, let-in, try-catch)